The American Heart Association (“AHA”) says coconut oil is bad for your heart health.

 - mental sharpness.

 The increase in mental sharpness is thought to occur through the increase of ketone bodies.
-By eating a high fat, adequate protein and low carbohydrate diet, fats rather than carbohydrates are preferentially used to provide energy.
+By eating a high fat, adequate protein and low carbohydrate diet, fats rather than carbohydrates, are preferentially used to provide energy.
 When your body burns fat instead of glucose, you are in a state of ketosis.
-By preferentially burning fats, it is claimed that the sleepy feeling generated following eating a meal rich in carbohydrates is avoided, allowing greater focus as well as myriad other health benefits.
+Ketogenic diets have shown promise as cognitive enhancers, so to the extent coconut oil helps in achieving a state of ketosis, it may have some brain boosting benefits.

 “From what I can tell, my research is being used to say that coconut oil is healthy, but this is a very liberal extrapolation of what we’ve actually studied… We don’t know if the amount in coconut oil is sufficient to have similar effects as pure MCT oil in releasing energy expenditure and improving satiety and weight management.”